-In 2019, GHG emissions from municipal operations were approximately 81,000 tonnes eCO2, an increase of 18% relative to the 1990 baseline.
-In 2020, the City's GHGs decreased by 12,430 tonnes eCO2 compared to 2019 levels.
+In 2020, the City's GHGs decreased by approximately 12,000 tonnes compared to 2019 levels.
 This decrease can be attributed in large part to COVID-19, as there were partial building shutdowns and City services were significantly reduced (e.g., decreased MiWay service and City programs).
 Despite these exceptional circumstances, total corporate emissions in 2020 were still higher than the 1990 baseline, signalling that efforts to reduce emissions need to increase, especially from the City's transit operations and municipal buildings, in order to meet the City's GHG reduction targets.